Miguel Rojas Player Props: Dodgers vs. Reds

 Miguel Rojas At The Plate

+- Rojas has picked up a hit in 39 of 76 games this season, with multiple hits 13 times.

-- He has not gone deep in his 75 games this year.
+- He has not hit a home run in his 76 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.